Mexator/devops/app_python/PYTHON.md

 * [x] Use virtual environments to avoid dependency clashes
 * [x] Use a linter.
 Force its use when pushing code to `dev` or `master`.
 * [x] Make the app configurable and store configuration in files

+## Unit tests

+My app is very simple.
+It relies on internal implementation of `datetime.utcnow`.
+Then the only thing to test in it is time string forming function.
+That is what my only test is doing.

+Best practices:

+* [x] It seems like using pytest is a best practice now
+* [x] Use fixtures
+* [x] Don’t modify fixture values in other fixtures